nottrobin/docs/src/en/getting-started.md

 circles) on the left will disappear to show that everything is working as expected.

-!!!
-Tip:
+[note]
 You can check and manage existing models through the JAAS web UI by clicking on your username.
+[/note]

 ## Use the command line